replicatedhq/help-center/content/api/ship-assets/terraform.md

 - `dest` - A path to which the file should be written when generating assets.
 Defaults to `main.tf`

-- `mode` - Specifies file mode of the created asset, defaults to `0644`
+- `mode` - Specifies file mode of the created asset, defaults to `0644`.
+Make sure to include a leading `0` if specifying an octal value

 - `when` - This asset will be included when 'when' is omitted or true